deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 He wasn’t sure how long he studied the print before he set it down.
 It was probably only seconds—it felt like weeks.

 He reached over and hugged Gabriel.
-“Love you, dad.”
+"Love you, dad."

-“Love you too, man.”
+"Love you too, man."
 Gabriel said.

 * * *

 **Date Point: Christmas Day, 4y11m2w AV**
 **Folctha Colony, Cimbrean, The Far Reaches**

 ***Ava Rios***